LADYBIRD MONTESSORI SCHOOL

 An example of our lab in the maker-space.

-An example of the work area in our maker-space.
+An example of the kitchen area in our maker-space.

 The students attend ropes courses and nature courses.